ihumanable/patch/pages/guide-book/02-patching.md

 This can be useful when some of the arguments are complex or uninteresting for the unit test.

-Tests can also refute that a call has occurred with the `refute_called` macro.
-This macro works in much the same way as `assert_called` and also supports the `:_` wildcard atom.
+Tests can also refute that a call has occurred with the `refute_called/1` macro.
+This macro works in much the same way as `assert_called/1` and also supports the `:_` wildcard atom.

 ```elixir
 defmodule PatchExample do